-The program reviews students' academic progress each winter.
-Students will receive an email from the program regarding their current academic standing.
-Students can also review their progress toward degree requirements using the Graduate Student Tracking System at: https://gsts.northwestern.edu/site/login
+The HSOR program reviews students' academic progress annually each winter quarter.
+The program will send a communication informing each student of his or her standing in the program.
+Students will be made aware of any issues with academic or research progress and informed of means of remediation.
+Students can also review their progress toward degree completion by logging into the Graduate Student Tracking System at gsts.northwestern.edu.